 The only language that is not subject to interpretation is mathematics.
-According to the artist, our language was designed thousands of years ago, therefore it is inadequate and subject to interpretation.
+Our language was designed thousands of years ago, therefore it is inadequate and subject to interpretation.
 As long as there is a language that is subject to interpretation, there is going to be conflict.

-Having reached a time that demands an investigation of all aspects of human affairs, the project will look at the evolution of language briefly, in order to emphasise how necessity, along with biological evolution, has brought about more and more effective communication for the events of the time.
-After this, the artist will focus on an overview of General Semantics.
+Having reached a time that demands an investigation of all aspects of human affairs, the project looks at the evolution of language briefly, in order to emphasise how necessity, along with biological evolution, has brought about more and more effective communication for the events of the time.
+Then the artist focuses on an overview of General Semantics.

-The vehicles of this research are a film based on the script of an autistic young adult, who is one of the artist’s students.
-The exhibition space will feature several objects alongside the screening, part of a larger installation exploring the connection between language as emotion and our private space.
+The vehicle of this research is a film based on the script of an autistic young adult, who is one of the artist’s students.
+Alongside the screening, the exhibition space features condensed scripts of two Shakespearian plays in emoticons, which the artist has produced using drawings by his students, as well as a face mask of the main actor of the film, all part of a larger installation exploring the connection between language as emotion and our private space.